SolaceLabs/pubsubplus-cf-dev/README.md

 - Vagrant 1.9.1
 - VirtualBox Version 5.1.10 r112026 (Qt5.6.2)

-### Requirements Step 2 - Clone this project and start up its cli-tools vm
+### Installation Step 1 - Clone this project and start up its cli-tools vm

 On your computer, clone this project and start up the cli-tools vm.
 We will come back to use it in later steps.